piotr-woz/Twoje-Auto/README.md

 ## Running the page
 To run this project:
 * click this [link](https://piterbud.github.io/Twoje-Auto/) or
-* open the index.html file in your web browser after cloning the repository
+* open the index.html file on your local server (for example use Live Server extension in VSC)

 ## Technologies
 Project is created with: